Share this link via

 Preciousness - Something of great value.

 農 means "agriculture, farming."
-Details are below.

-To cultivate - To cultivate fields and till the soil.
+To Cultivate - To cultivate fields and till the soil.

 Agriculture - The practice of farming and raising crops.